oracle/rwloadsim/docs/COMPLEXAMPLE.md

 password for the account that can execute the dbms_workload_repository package; you may also need to add a connect string.
 Next, take a look at runsimulation.rwl which combines everything.
+In addition to have $include directives to include all necessary files, it also shows the $statistics:all that has the same effect as providing options to rwloadsim to enable statistics gathering.
 The core of it contains:
 ```
 run